This could happened for few reasons:

 If you have dots over an object that is not part of the screen, you can disable those dots by:

-2. With the mouse, navigate through projector's screens and click on the dots you want to hide (they should turn red).
+2. With the mouse, navigate through the projector's screens and click on the dots you want to hide (they should turn red).

 Green dots are important and cannot be hidden.